team113sanger/Acral_Melanoma_PDX_models_from_Latin_America/README.md

 This repository serves as the central landing page for multiple sub-analyses related to the manuscript:

-> **_Comprehensive molecular and functional characterization of brazilian acral melanoma reveals aberrant genetic landscape and therapeutic vulnerabilities_**
+> **_Comprehensive molecular and functional characterization of brazilian Acral Melanoma reveals aberrant genetic landscape and therapeutic vulnerabilities_**

 The analyses were conducted by several authors in the Possik, Robles-Espinoza and Adams groups.
 Each sub-analysis repository linked below contains its own **README.md** with details of the methods, code, and data required for reproducing the results.
 Large files and figures from the paper can be accessed at the corresponding [FigShare for the project]()